 Click here to view our benefits

-- We cover the costs of all necessary licenses and credentials.
-When you travel with us, Your Way Is Paid.
+When you travel with us, we cover the costs of all necessary licenses and credentials.

-- We offer travel reimbursement of up to $1,000 to get you to your assignment.
+We offer up to $1,000 to help get you to your assignment.

-- Start earning paid sick leave from your first shift worked, and use it after 90 days of employment with us.
+Start earning from your first shift worked, and use it after 90 days of employment with us.

-- Take advantage of our Easy Stay housing program, company-provided housing that pays like a subsidy.
+Take advantage of our company-provided housing that pays like a subsidy.